 What is AIMS?

-AIMS stands for Automated Information Mapping System and is a department within Johnson County government.
+AIMS stands for Automated Information Mapping System and is a group in the Department of Technology & Innovation (DTI) within Johnson County government.

 AIMS was initiated by the Board of County Commissioners in the mid-1980s.
 The major reason for establishing